-While the kitchen is often known as the heart of the home, many homeowners don’t put much thought into decorating this space with artwork.
+While the kitchen is often known as the heart of the home, and a minor kitchen remodel has an average return on investment of 82.7%, many homeowners don’t put much thought into decorating this space with artwork.
 The design-conscious do often give a kitchen a stylistic theme and 76% of homeowners even change the style of the kitchen during a renovation project.
 However, the indicators of style typically come from the larger and more functional elements of a kitchen, such as the countertops and cabinets.
 You don’t often see pieces of artwork hanging on the walls of a kitchen.

 By putting art up in the kitchen, you can add some character to the traffic-heavy space.
 Prints that are funny and social can add a little laugh to your morning and make your kitchen a welcoming place.
 As you may be short on wall space in a kitchen, try incorporating art on countertops or the spaces above cabinets.
 You’ll want to lean towards smaller pieces that complement the space rather than overwhelm it with large pieces of art.